PastaChicken/cmpm-121-f25-d3-AlfredoBarragan/PLAN.md

 Key technical challenges: Can your software remember game state even when the page is closed?
 Is the player character’s in-game movement controlled by the real-world geolocation of their device?
 Key gameplay challenge: Can the user test the game with multiple gameplay sessions, some involving real-world movement and some involving simulated movement?

-7: Change movement to be real-world geolocation of their device
+7: Change movement to be real-world geolocation of their device [X] Implemnted and tested Is working on Phone need to clean up UI however

 8: Implement testing Save state [X]